Program Details & Booking Information.

 By working together, consent can be at the forefront of our classrooms, and youth can feel supported in knowing healthy communication skills.

-Consent Culture Workshop (Student Program Preperation)
+Consent Culture Workshop (Student Program Prep)

 Teacher Program